piantado/LOTlib/README.md

 REQUIREMENTS
 ------------

-- lockfile
 - numpy
 - scipy
-- mpi4py (if using MPI)
+- SimpleMPI (if using MPI)
-- multiprocessing
+- cloud (for pickling that supports lambdas)
 - pyparsing (for SimpleLambdaParser)

 INSTALLATION